A North Carolina Bill Can Make CBD Oil Legal for Children’s Treatment

 A revamped bill can extend legal medical use of CBD in North Carolina.

-Abby Childers’ kid who has intractable epilepsy has seen notable improvements in her condition after taking CBD oil.
+Abby Childers has seen notable improvements in her daughter’s condition after taking CBD oil.
 After giving up on traditional medicine, Abby couldn’t help trying CBD oil to save Bethany.

 Childers decided to give her daughter CBD oil when Bethany’s condition remarkably worsened five years ago.
 Back then, it was illegal.